ArgyChris/Portfolio/Perceptron/README.md

 # Exercise 2: The perceptron versus the regressor

-The purpose of this exercise was to implement the perceptron.
-The only available tool was the python numpy.
-In addition, to verify if the neuron worked, I had to perform training on the boston housing market dataset, and compare its inference with the standard regression from other sources.
+The purpose of this project was to implement the gradient descent on a single neuron, the perceptron, using numpy only.
+In addition, to verify if the neuron worked, I performed training on the boston housing market dataset, and compare its inference with the standard regression from other sources.

 ## Getting Started

 ### Prerequisites

-The code requires the script and the dataset in a .csv form located in the same folder.
+The code requires the script and the dataset (mass_boston) in a .csv form located in the same folder.
 Additionally, some important pre-installed modules are required in order for the code to run.

 ### Installing

 Go to the directory where the script is located.
 In order to be able to run the script, change the permission:

 ```
-$sudo chmod +x Exercise2.py
+$sudo chmod +x Perceptron_code.py
 ```

 Besides the permission change, install the following libraries: